 Aluminum foil speeds up the cooking time, lessens cleaning time, and gives you the perfect juicy meat.
 There are maybe a few health concerns regarding using foil, but they are not a significant threat to your health as long as you do not use foil in every smoke.

-Never cover the racks with metal foil as these foils trap heat and can cause severe damage the smoker.
+Never cover the racks with metal foil as these foils trap heat and can cause severe damage to the smoker.